mare-imbrium/hacker-curse/README.md

      hacker.rb programming
      hacker.rb --pages 2 ruby

-`corvus` is an interactive program (non-ncurses) that uses the above generated TSV files, and displays a selectable list of stories which a user may navigate, select and launch the article (or comments) in a gui or text browser.
+`corvus` is an interactive program (non-ncurses) that uses the generated YML files, and displays a selectable list of stories which a user may navigate, select and launch the article (or comments) in a gui or text browser.
 User may switch between forums, reload the file, view the articles in a long list or short list, single or multiple columns etc. `corvus` requires at least ruby 1.9.3 in order to get single characters.

-Finally, the curses-based program is to be written.
-I am currently working on `corvus` which allows me to get the functionality down, and firm up the API.
-Once this is over, I can start working on a ncurses version.

-p.s.
-I am moving corvus to use the YML output rather than the TSV files for two reasons:
-- the tab separated values file does not keep a link to next_url whereas the YML does.
-- THe YML can contain the date of retrieval of data, whereas currentl we need to check the modified date of the TSV file to find out how old the data is.
-- If there is any error, such as no rows, the YML file has a blank/empty articles array whereas the TSV file may be zero bytes and give errors which need to be trapped in various places.

-The TSV file should be used as a command-line filter, and not in applications or front-ends.
+NOTE: The TSV file should be used as a command-line filter, and not in applications or front-ends.
+Use the YML file for frontends.

+The YML wrapper has been called as:

+     hacker-yml.rb --pages 1 -H rn -s ruby -y ~/tmp/hacker-curse/ruby.yml

+The host is "rn" or "hn" (for reddit or hacker news), the subforum is ruby (can be programming or python or java, etc), and the YML file location is also given.

+`redford.rb` can use configuration from a file named `~/.redford.yml`.
+A sample file named `redford.yml` is in the root folder of this gem.

 ## Contributing